 - (b) If any of the answers to the above is "YES" or "UNSURE", specialist input may be requested by the Department.
 (Information in respect of the above will often be available at the planning sections of local authorities.
-The 1:50 000 scale Regional Geotechnical Maps prepared by Geological Survey may also be used). - The proposed site is not located within 32m of any watercourse or surface water body.
-Onrus River is located approximately 300m north of the proposed site, and there is a stream approximately 280m south-west of the proposed site.
-There is a dam approximately 880m north-east of the site.
-The proposed site will have no impact on any surface water bodies.
-Please refer to figure 3 below. - (c) Indicate the type of geological formation underlying the site.
+The 1:50 000 scale Regional Geotechnical Maps prepared by Geological Survey may also be used). - (c) Indicate the type of geological formation underlying the site.